 Explanation:

-Peacemakers actively work to resolve conflicts and bring reconciliation, whether in personal relationships or within larger communities.
-They promote harmony and understanding in a world often marked by division.
+Peacemakers actively seek to resolve conflicts and create reconciliation, whether in personal relationships or throughout larger groups.
+They promote harmony and understanding in a world often defined by conflict.

 Interpretation:

-Peacemakers reflect God’s character, and thus, they are called His children.
-Just as God brought peace to the world through Jesus, His followers are called to be agents of peace, helping to heal divisions and foster unity.
+Peacemakers reflect God’s character, and hence, they are considered His children.
+Just as God brought peace to the world through Jesus, His followers are invited to be advocates of peace, helping to heal conflicts and build togetherness.

 8. Blessed are those who are persecuted because of righteousness, for theirs is the kingdom of heaven (Matthew 5:10)